 Naturally, the portrayal of women in media has great influence over the female population, which in turn increases demand for more revealing bathing suits, and businesses are all too happy to oblige.

 Another reason for the normalization of skimpier swimsuits is that sex sells.
 Now, this is extremely similar to the point above regarding the media’s portrayal of women, but this topic deserves its own section.

 Essentially, a woman showing more skin is perceived as being sexier, and not just to the male gaze.
 Seeing all of the popularity and attention that actresses were getting from males made it desirable to dress the same way.

-Therefore, a woman in a revealing swimsuit is desirable to both sexes – men wanted to ogle her, women wanted to be her.
+Therefore, a woman in a revealing swimsuit is desirable to both sexes – men want to ogle her, women want to be her.
 People were in a craze buying tickets to movies were getting more sexualized, and women wanted to dress like the actresses in films, which Kellerman capitalized on by starting her own line of swimwear.

 Shows like Baywatch aren’t shy about what they are about.
 There’s a reason why many movies have gratuitous beach and pool party scenes with women wearing the skimpiest bathing suits possible.

 Once the movie industry and other businesses realized that having models and actresses wear skimpy bikinis in their advertisements, magazines, and movies earned them a lot of cash, it was game over.
 You can’t close Pandora’s box once opened.
 No one is going to shut off a cash fountain.